 The NAV receiver has an active frequency, a standby frequency, and a tuning knob, just like the COMM receiver.
 Tune it to 114.1, and press the swap button.
-If you look at VOR1, you should notice that the red and white flag has disappeared, to be replaced with a "TO" flag, as in Figure 9.5.
+NAV1 $\Rightarrow$ 114.1 If you look at VOR1, you should notice that the red "NAV" flag has disappeared, to be replaced with a "TO" flag, as shown on the right of Figure 9.5.
 That means we're receiving a signal.
 But is it the correct one?
 What if we accidentally set the wrong frequency?
-What if there's a different VOR nearby with the same frequency?

 To confirm that we're tuned into the correct VOR, we listen for its ident.
 If you can't hear the ident, or if it doesn't match the chart, don't trust the needle.
 So far, you probably haven't heard a thing.
 That seems strange.
-After all, the red and white flag turned off.
+After all, the red "NAV" flag turned off.
 We must be in range of some station, right?
 Why can't we hear anything?